United States Environmental Protection Agency: 2010s

-2020s
+2020–2024

-President Joe Biden appointed Michael S. Regan to be Administrator in 2021.
+President Joe Biden appointed Michael S. Regan to be administrator in 2021.
 Regan began serving on March 11, 2021.

 In October 2021 EPA announced its "PFAS Strategic Roadmap."
 PFASs are organofluorine chemical compounds referred to as "forever chemicals".
 The roadmap is a "whole-of-EPA" strategy and the agency will consider the full life cycle of PFAS, including preventing PFAS from entering the environment, holding polluters accountable, and remediation of contaminated sites.
 It also will include drinking water monitoring and risk assessment for PFOA and PFOS in biosolids (processed sewage sludge used as fertilizer).

 In December 2021 EPA issued new greenhouse gas standards for passenger cars and light trucks.
 The standards, which will reduce climate pollution and improve public health, became effective for the 2023 vehicle model year.

 In March 2022 the Biden administration allowed California to again set stricter auto emissions standards.

 In August 2022 the EPA was allotted a listed ~$53.216 billion in funding pursuant to the Inflation Reduction Act (IRA).
 The EPA listed 24 total initiatives, the most notable among them being greenhouse gas reduction and monitoring, a superfund petroleum tax, replacing current heavy-duty vehicles with zero-emission vehicles, and a methane incentive program.

 On February 3, 2023, more than 100 train cars were derailed in East Palestine, and around half of those cars containing chemicals like butyl acrylate, vinyl chloride, and ethylhexyl acrylate.
 Subsequently, the chemicals combusted into a flame being seen from miles around and the fumes filled the air with residents reporting animals falling ill and a burning sensation in their eyes and nose.
-The EPA is monitoring the situation and experts recommend that local residents take part in the EPA's at-home air screening.
+The EPA monitered the situation and experts recommended that local residents take part in the EPA's at-home air screening.

+In March 2024, EPA published regulations for tailpipe emissions standards that accelerate the transition to electric vehicles (EVs).
+The standards require at least two-thirds of all new cars sold in the United States to be zero-emissions vehicles by 2032, in order to reduce air pollution and climate change.
+The agency projected that the regulations would cut emissions by 7 billion metric tons, or 56% of 2026 levels, by 2032.

+In April 2024, EPA finalized new standards for power plant carbon emissions, projecting cuts of 65,000 tons by 2028 and 1.38 billion tons by 2047.
+The agency also issued final drinking water standards for six PFAS compounds.

+In December, 2024 the EPA announced it approved California's plan to end the sale of gasoline-only vehicles by 2035.
+EPA Administrator Michael Regan granted a waiver under the Clean Air Act to California to implement the plan which was first announced in 2020.
+It required that by 2035 at least 80% of new cars sold be electric and up to 20% plug-in hybrid models.
+California's rules were adopted by 11 other states including New York, Massachusetts and Oregon.